 In some cases, this approach has worked out well.
 In others, it has led to icons that just weren’t as pretty as they were before.

-Icons that are downright gorgeous
+New Mac icons that are downright gorgeous

 Some of the app icons in Big Sur have changed for the better.
 They’re more colorful or more detailed (or both), and downright gorgeous.
 Here are some of our favorites.